 The bullet was superficial and removed by a surgical procedure.

-Bullet injuries cause thermal injuries and the actual damage may not be reflected by size of entry wound.
+Bullet injuries cause thermal injuries and the actual damage may not be reflected by the size of the entry wound.
 This man was quite fortunate to escape any devastating effect.

 Image 11 – Luxatio Erecta – Clinical Photograph and Xrays

-Luxatio Erecta is term for inferior dislocation of shoulder and occurs in less than 1% of all shoulder dislocation cases.
+Luxatio Erecta is a term for inferior dislocation of the shoulder and occurs in less than 1% of all shoulder dislocation cases.

-The dislocation was reduced under general anesthesia and following xray is a taken after the reduction of the dislocation.
+The dislocation was reduced under general anesthesia and the following x-ray is a taken after the reduction of the dislocation.